 Soulmates continue to walk into my life.
 When one ends, another one will grace me with angelic transcendence the next day.
 That mysterious pattern remains true for me, but I am better at keeping my soulmates now.

 The very next day, after the storm passed, I went to a friend’s house for consolation and understanding.
 And K was there.
 He came up to me at the end of the night, and I loved him right then and there.
-I didn’t know his name, or who he was, but I loved him, and I could sense that he was in love with me.
+I didn’t know his name, or who he was, but I loved him, and I could sense that he loved me.

-Neither of us are perfect people; we certainly both have annoying habits and deep imperfections.
+Neither of us is perfect people; we certainly both have annoying habits and deep imperfections.
 And from the human perspective, we don’t necessarily get on well together, but platonic soulmate love doesn’t really trip up on that.
+It’s not a partnership in the same way as lovers or spouses are.
 However with K, the love was softer, and I knew what a soulmate was by now.
 Hence, my relationship with this soulmate was more manageable and sustainable.

 Strangely, only we can see the angel in the other person.
 Seeing it, we can’t help but be madly in love.
 It goes beyond ourselves, beyond how we love our mates, and later our children.
 It is something beautiful and good and true, something instant and obvious and always present.
 See, beyond our human suits, we are pure love, just as Plato described it.
 A platonic soulmate is someone who you effortlessly see, beyond their human suit.